riceissa/issarice.com/wiki/open-philanthropy-project-non-grant-funding.md

 There is some funding, like the [investment to Impossible Foods](http://www.openphilanthropy.org/focus/us-policy/farm-animal-welfare/impossible-foods), that is not called a "grant" but is still included in the grants database; I have excluded these.
+I also excluded full-time employees, who are all listed on the [team page](http://www.openphilanthropy.org/about/team), unless they started out as consultants.
 As of April 2017 I am not aware of any central location for this information (other than this page).